orf/blog-hugo/content/blog/xcat-1.0/index.md

 Also if your internal webservice speaks JSON, well then buddy you're in luck!
 A simple XPath injection flaw can let the attacker read all of those responses using the handy JSON functions introduced in 3.1.

+So, utilizing the same injection flaw and the same out-of-bound attack discussed above we can exfiltrate any readable file on the filesystem, or network, quickly and cleanly.

 ## Summary

 I'm sure they are already working on XPath 4.0.
 I wonder if they will add DirectX support, I think it's really lacking